-The Non-Executive Directors committee of Sanlam and Sanlam Life have the responsibility to ensure the independent governance and functioning of the Board.

-The committee ensures that there are appropriate and balanced corporate governance practices and processes in place within Sanlam, and that the Board acts objectively, independently oversees and gives due and careful consideration to the interests of Sanlam and all its stakeholders.
+The Non-Executive Directors committee of Sanlam and Sanlam Life Insurance Limited (Sanlam Life) has the responsibility to ensure the independent governance and functioning of the Board.
+The committee ensures that there are appropriate and balanced corporate governance practices and processes in place within Sanlam and that the Board acts objectively, independently oversees and gives due and careful consideration to the interests of Sanlam and all its stakeholders.